 As a country rife with history, tradition and mythology, it is only fitting that Japan boasts some fantastical and frightening tales of spectral spooks.
-Here are five of our favorite Japanese ghost legends…
+Here are six of our favorite Japanese ghost stories…

 The Ties That Bind

 In the early 1700s it was all the rage for Tokyo’s lovelorn couples to commit double suicide by tying their wrists together with trendy tea towels before throwing themselves into deathly waters.
 Over the course of 18 months a total of four couples committed this “tea towel suicide.”

 A century later a young heir to a Nihonbashi cotton wholesaler had a steamy affair with a handmaiden that led to her pregnancy.
 The man was betrothed to another young lady of more respectable roots, and when his torrid affair came to light, the handmaiden was banished to a faraway farm, committing suicide the night she arrived.

 When his new young wife became pregnant with a child of her own, all seemed right in the cotton wholesaler’s world.
 However, one morning, the young couple was discovered dead in their bed, covered in blood, their wrists bound tight by a decorative tea towel, victims of a ghostly handmaiden scorned.